semmelsamu/crusher/docs/database.md

 ## Technology

-H2 as an in-memory database
+H2 is an in-memory database.
 Spring Data JPA is used for Object-Relational Mapping.

 Dependencies: